mkskeller/frameworks-wiki/Projects-Not-Surveyed.md

 - Duplo ([github](https://github.com/AarhusCrypto/DUPLO)) This is primarily a protocol implementation.
 It uses Frigate as a front-end, which we discuss.
 - TinyLego ([github](https://github.com/AarhusCrypto/TinyLEGO)) is primarily a protocol implementation.
 The front-end is a circuit implementation & parser.
 - JustGarble ([website](https://cseweb.ucsd.edu/groups/justgarble/)).
 This library only implements garbling and evaluation on Boolean circuits.
 It doesn't include communication or circuit generation.
 It's mostly subsumed by TinyGarble.
-- Semi-honest BRM ([github](https://github.com/cryptobiu/Semi-Honest-BMR)).
+- Semi-honest BMR ([github](https://github.com/cryptobiu/Semi-Honest-BMR)).
 This is primarily a protocol implementation.
 It consumes circuits.
 - SPDZ has been subsumed by SCALE-MAMBA.
 We had already reviewed SPDZ when S-M was released, so we include a SPDZ Docker instance and sample programs here for posterity.